gecio/gecio.github.io/docs/_optimist/guided_tour/step20/index.en.md

 ## Start

-Previously, you have only created a single VM.
-Now you are going to create multiple VMs at the same time.
+Previous steps outlined how to create a single VM.
+The next step is to create multiple VMs at the same time.

+In this step, two VMs that share a common network will be created.

 ## First Steps

-To begin with, you split the template into two parts.
-We are not doing this for any reason except to show that it is possible.

-It is best practice to break big setups up into multiple files.
+To begin with, split the template into two parts.
+It is best practice to break larger setups up into multiple files.

-First, you start with a simple template containing only the network and the port.
+First, start with a simple template which contains only the network and the port.

 ```yaml
 heat_template_version: 2014-10-16